 - Ability to have articles translated into over 100 languages

 - Print, e-mail or save articles of interest

 - Search for articles and photos by keyword and ads by keyword or category

 - It's a great way to "Go Green"

-How do I share e-Post with my students?
+How do I share the electronic edition with my students?

 - Project articles to your class from your computer